AlessandroAB04/Fake_News_Detection/README.md

 ● Description: Built a neural network capable of identifying fake news articles with an initial accuracy of 80%.

-● Technologies: TensorFlow, Scikit-learn, Python.
+● Technologies: TensorFlow, Scikit-learn, Python, NLP, Tokenization.

 ● Key Contributions: